 Ben has been a leader in the nonprofit community for more than 10 years, with the last 5 years in assignments at the American Lung Association and Arthritis Foundation.
 A well-recognized expert in volunteer management, Ben has a talent for connecting people with their passions and turning that connection into new opportunities for leadership.
 His interest is to build diverse and dynamic funding and resource opportunities within the water, sanitation, and hygiene sector, including work with corporate, governmental, or other partners, not excluding various faith communities and private foundations.
 Ben is a former chair of the diaconate at Calvary Baptist Church in Washington, DC.
 He was appointed to the Governor’s Arthritis Advisory Council by Governor Martin O’Malley of Maryland in 2010.
 Ben received his Master of Public Administration from the University of Missouri – Kansas City and his Bachelor of Arts in International Studies from Baylor University.
 Contact: bmann@WASHAdvocates.org

+Jackie has been with WASH Advocates since February 2012.
+Her role focuses on strategies for post-implementation follow-up, the Latin American region, in-country advocacy, and the integration of WASH and conservation.
+She has organized, facilitated, presented, and participated in several events on WASH integration and in regional WASH meetings in Latin America.
 Prior to working with WASH Advocates, Jackie worked in Bolivia, Nicaragua, Nepal, and most recently Guatemala.
 From 2010 to 2012 Jackie acted as the Operations Manager at Agua para la Salud in the Guatemalan Highlands.
-As a part of her position she collaborated with rural, indigenous schools, and communities in the Guatemalan highlands on a variety of WASH projects.
+As a part of her position, she collaborated with rural, indigenous schools, and communities in the Guatemalan highlands on a variety of WASH projects.
 She also played an integral role expanding partnerships in order to reach those most in need.
-Jackie first became interested in international development as an undergraduate student at Gettysburg College where she combined field experience and her interest in water issues to triple major in Environmental Studies, Globalization Studies, Latin American Studies, and Spanish.
 Contact: jpowell@WASHadvocates.org

 Cecilia Snyder has worked for twenty years in the field of international health focusing on education and outreach through new technologies.
 She was executive editor of several global health news services for journalists, and has used online tools as well as traditional print media to disseminate information while working at Bread for the World Institute, the Panos Institute, CEDPA, the Population Council, and the Communications Consortium Media Center.
 Within the U.S. government sector, Cecilia has provided information management and strategic communications solutions to the Federal Emergency Management Agency (FEMA), Transportation Security Administration (TSA), and the Nuclear Regulatory Commission (NRC).
 Cecilia has also designed several print publications and scientific posters for hard copy and electronic distribution.
 She received a Master of Arts in Liberal Studies from Georgetown University (focusing on image ethics of nonprofit advocacy organizations) and a Bachelor of Science in Sociology from Virginia Tech.
 Contact: csnyder@WASHadvocates.org

-Elynn Walter previously worked as the Program Director of Global Water, Health and Schools at Water Advocates.
-At Water Advocates, Elynn focused on the linkages between WASH, health and education.
-Elynn has worked both in private industry as well as for the Department of State.
-She was a George Washington University Global Health Service Fellow at the Kazakhstan School of Public Health in Almaty, Kazakhstan.
-Her interest in water, sanitation, and hygiene stems from her experience as a Community Health Educator for the Peace Corps in Turkmenistan.
-Elynn has worked with several non-profits on water, sanitation and health on ways to incorporate hygiene education into water and sanitation infrastructure projects.
+Elynn Walter focuses on advocacy, accountability, and sustainability for water, sanitation, and hygiene (WASH).
+In that capacity, Elynn works with government, nonprofit, academic, and private sector partners to increase the amount and effectiveness of global WASH.
+She has facilitated advocacy workshops and coordinated multi-day forums to address sustainability and integration for WASH.
+Elynn previously worked as the WASH Sustainability Director for the WASH Advocacy Initiative as well as the Program Director of Global Water, Health and Schools at Water Advocates.
+In addition, she has worked in private industry and for the U.S. Department of State.
+She was a George Washington University Global Health Service Fellow in Almaty, Kazakhstan and served as a Community Health Educator for the Peace Corps in Turkmenistan.
 Elynn received her Master of Public Health from George Washington University and her Bachelor of Arts from James Madison University.
 Contact: ewalter@WASHadvocates.org

 - Ned Breslin – CEO, Water For People